 How could lockdown be eased in the UK?

+Prime Minister Boris Johnson has said he will set out a “road map” for easing coronavirus lockdown restrictions next week.

+This will be a “menu of options” with the dates and times driven by the current state of the outbreak in the UK, he added.

-Ministers face continued questioning over the UK’s plan for lifting its coronavirus lockdown, as European countries begin to ease their own restrictions.
+Ministers have faced continued questioning over the UK’s plan for lifting its coronavirus lockdown, as European countries begin to ease their own restrictions.

-Italy and Spain are among those planning small steps to relax measures, but the Government has so far declined to publish an exit strategy.
+Italy and Spain are among those planning small steps to relax measures, while the Scottish and Welsh governments have set out different visions of how the current restrictions could be lifted when the outbreak is under control.

-Prime Minister Boris Johnson said lockdown will only be eased if the country can meet five tests: falling death figures, a protected NHS, a reduced rate of infection, sufficient testing and PPE, and avoiding a second peak of the virus.

 The next three-week review of the lockdown restrictions is due on May 7.